mayroberts/lcwgs-population-analysis-minus-the-cursing/data-preprocessing.md

 	dev.off()

-Now we call gloabal (for all samples regardless of population) snps using the snps we determined in previous step\
+Now we call global (for all samples) snps using the snp filter parameters determined in previous step \

 `1-call_global_snps_all.mpi`